Baseng0815/mandelbrot-renderer/README.md

 fractal will be at the image's center.
 The images are rendered in full hd.

 Each pixel's color is determined by how often the function f<sub>c</sub>(z)=z<sup>2</sup>+c can be applied without diverging (i.e. abs(z) < 2.0).
-Those iterations are massively parallelizable and therefore run on the GPU to gain a significant speed boost using NVIDIA CUDA technology.
+These iterations are massively parallelizable and therefore run on the GPU to gain a significant speed boost using NVIDIA CUDA technology.
 This means you need a CUDA-compatible GPU to be able to run this program.